hannahdesmond/mastery-curriculum/chapter8/README.md

 2. Go through the players.
 3. For each player \(`player_under_consideration` will do as a name for now\), take a note of the sport they play \(`sport` will do as a name for now\).
 4. Check the `sorted_by_sport` hash.
 If `sport` does not exist as a **key** on that hash, set `sport` equal to an array containing the name of `player_under_consideration`.
 Then move to the next player.
-5. Else, if `sport` DOES exist as a key on the hash, push the `player_under_consideration`'s' name into the array that already exists.
+5. Else, if `sport` DOES exist as a key on the hash, push the `player_under_consideration`'s name into the array that already exists.
 Then go to the next player.

 > When making these requirements, I actually went back-and-forth a bunch.
 The first set I tried didn't work, so I had to come back.
 Then the second set worked up to 3, but broke at 4.
 I ended up with this set of 'perfect requirements' third time round.
-So I didn't just 'come up with this' on the spot!
-Programmers rarely crank out known code: 'back and forth', deleting code, zooming in and out is all normal.
+So I didn't just 'come up with this' on the spot.
+Programmers rarely crank out known code - 'back and forth', deleting code, zooming in and out is all normal.

 OK, this should get us started.
 Step-by-step.